ahahawaitwhat/dms1-blog/posts/first-blog-post.md

 <details style="padding-left:5px;">
 <summary><b>A book containing Digital Media wisdom, found amongst many.</b></summary>
 <br>
-We wandered around until we found the library.
-We then searched for the category that most likely had books on design.
+We wandered around until we found the library and searched for the category that most likely had books on design.
 (I forgot what the category was called but I remember its corresponding number was 700.)
 We then wandered the library until we found the section we were looking for.
 It was difficult trying to pinpoint a book specifically on digital media but this was the one we thought most closely matched the description.
 <br><br>

 ![book](/w01/book.jpg)